-Registration for Spring 2017 will begin on October 31st.
+Registration for Spring 2022 will begin on November 1.
 Your registration time is based on the number of credit hours you’ve earned as of the time you register.
-Your Fall 2016 courses do not count toward the number of earned credit hours.
-You can find your total number of earned hours at the bottom of your unofficial transcript in blueView.
+Your Fall 2021 courses do not count toward the number of earned credit hours.
+You can find your total number of earned hours at the bottom of your unofficial transcript in MyDrake.

-If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, October 24.
-Requests submitted to make these changes after October 24 may not be accommodated until after the registration period.
-To make a change to your Arts and Sciences degree program, please complete the Change of Record form and submit it to the Arts and Sciences Dean’s Office, Room 268A in the Harmon Fine Arts Center (FAC).
-If you wish to declare a new major, minor, concentration or endorsement in another college/school, please visit that college/school office.
+If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, October 25.
+Requests submitted to make these changes after October 25 may not be accommodated until after the registration period.
+To make a change to your Arts and Sciences degree program, please complete The Change of Record Request form in myDrake under the Student Records section.
+Undergraduate and pharmacy students should use this form to request adding or removing a major, minor or concentration, changing a degree, or updating their graduation date.

 To ensure those who truly need a course are allowed access to it, the first two weeks of registration include restrictions on an identified set of courses.
 A restriction on a course means only those students with a major, minor, concentration or endorsement in a program requiring that course are allowed to register for it.
 In certain cases, some courses are only open to majors during the first two weeks of registration.